Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-loops.md

 Nested loops are no different from non-nested loops!
 They can seem intimidating to read and understand at first.
 But by building on what we already know about other loops, we can expand our understanding and overcome that fear!
 We just need to practice reading, understanding, and writing nested loops until they feel just as familiar to us as any other loop!

+### !callout-info

+## Nested Loops != Nested Data Structures

-Callout: Nested loops do not require nested data structures; the only thing that nested loops and nested data structures have in common are being nested.
+Nested loops do not require nested data structures; the only thing that nested loops and nested data structures have in common is being nested.

+### !end-callout

 ## Vocabulary and Synonyms